biologist79/ESPuino/README.md

 * General-configuration (volume (speaker + headphone), neopixel-brightness (night-mode + initial), sleep after inactivity)

 ### FTP (optional)
 In order to avoid exposing uSD-card or disassembling the Tonuino all the time for adding new music, it's possible to transfer music onto the uSD-card using FTP.
 Please make sure to set the max. number of parallel connections to ONE in your FTP-client.
 My recommendation is [Filezilla](https://filezilla-project.org/).
 But don't expect fast data-transfer.
-Initially it was around 145 kB/s but after modifying ftp-server-lib (changing from 4 kB static-buffer to 16 kB heap-buffer) I saw rates improving a bit.
+Initially it was around 145 kB/s but after modifying ftp-server-lib (changing from 4 kB static-buffer to 16 kB heap-buffer) I saw rates improving to around 185 kB/s.
 Please note: if music is played in parallel, this rate decrases dramatically!
-So better stop playback then doing a FTP-transfer.
+So better stop playback when doing a FTP-transfer.
 However, playback sounds normal if a FTP-upload is performed in parallel.
-Default-user and password are set via `ftpUser` and `ftpPassword` but can be changed later via GUI.
+Default-user and password are set to `esp32` / `esp32` but can be changed later via GUI.

 ### Files / ID3-tags (IMPORTANT!)
 Make sure to not use filenames that contain German 'Umlaute'.
 I've been told this is also true for mp3's ID3-tags.